 When should you ship your car?

-If you are moving on a short notice, you may have no other choice but to ship your car.
+If you are moving on short notice, for example, from Maine to Texas, you may have no other choice but to ship your car.
 This short notice means less than a month, which translates into not enough time to advertise a sale and find the right buyer.

 Driving is feasible for most people when it is around 200 miles at a maximum and the car is relatively new.
 If miles are, or the vehicle is a bit older then you are better off by shipping it.

 Furthermore, you should ship your car if you are not getting a good price for it.
 The sale of your vehicle should bring you a satisfactory amount.
 One that could be a good down payment for your next automobile, for example.
 If the amount is really low then it could be a mistake to sell it.